CDE-ACI/cdeTools/README.md

 <!-- badges: end -->

-The goal of cdeTools is to …
+The goal of cdeTools is to provide functionaly for CDE staff in frequent data cleaning and management tasks.

 ## Installation